openpathsampling/openpathsampling/docs/API_interface_layers.md

 To add support for a new dynamics engine, you must create a subclass of our `DynamicsEngine` object.
 This subclass must implement the following features:

-* `@property` called `Subclass.snapshot`: getting this returns the current state of the simulation in the form of an `openpathsampling.Snapshot` object.
+* `@property` called `Subclass.current_snapshot`: getting this returns the current state of the simulation in the form of an `openpathsampling.Snapshot` object.
 Setting initializes a simulation in the state given by the `openpathsampling.Snapshot`.
 * `next_frame()`: a function that returns the next saved frame from the simulation
 * `stop()`: a function that tells the simulation to stop.
 For simulations